-b) (#1119)(#1488)If the initiating non-AP MLD or non-AP EHT STA receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating non-AP MLD or non-AP EHT STA shall issue an MLME- NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful enabling of NSEP priority access.
+b) (#1119)(#1488)If one of the the non-AP STAs affiliated with [#4439] the initiating non-AP MLD or non-AP EHT STA receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating non-AP MLD or non-AP EHT STA shall issue an MLME- NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating that NSEP priority access is in an enabled state [#5856].
 The initiating non-AP MLD or non-AP EHT STA shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.12.3 (NSEP priority access procedure).
+The initiating non-AP MLD should update the CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP[AC] state variables of its affiliated non-AP STAs to the values provided in the NSEP EDCA Parameter Set element as soon as practical in the implementation and shall update those state variables within an interval of time equal to one beacon interval. [#5619]

-c) (#1119)(#1488)(#1708)If the initiating non-AP MLD or non-AP EHT STA receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating non-AP MLD or non-AP EHT STA shall issue an MLME- NSEPPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to enable NSEP priority access.
-The initiating non-AP MLD or non-AP EHT STA shall not apply NSEP priority access procedure.
+c) (#1119)(#1488)(#1708)If one of the non-AP STAs affiliated with [#4440] the initiating non-AP MLD or non-AP EHT STA receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating non-AP MLD or non-AP EHT STA shall issue an MLME- NSEPPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to change NSEP priority access to an enabled state [#5856].
+In this case, the [#4441] initiating non-AP MLD or non-AP EHT STA shall not apply NSEP priority access procedure.
 The higher layer function that triggers the NSEP priority access is responsible for managing reattempts after receiving responses with a value other than SUCCESS.

-When instructed to do so by a higher layer function and upon receipt of an MLME-NSEPPRIACCESSTEARDOWN.request primitive, a non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true and with NSEP priority access enabled shall disable NSEP priority access using the following procedure.
+[#5856] When instructed to do so by a higher layer function and upon receipt of an MLME-NSEPPRIACCESSTEARDOWN.request primitive, a non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true and with NSEP priority access in an enabled state shall change the NSEP priority access to a tear-down state using the following procedure.

-a) [#4442] (#1127)The initiating non-AP MLD or non-AP EHT STA shall transmit an NSEP Priority Access Teardown frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to an associated AP MLD with dot11EHTNSEPPriorityAccessActivated set to true.
-The destination of the NSEP Priority Access Teardown frame is the AP MLD indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
-The initiating non-AP MLD or non-AP EHT STA shall disable NSEP priority access so that subsequently transmitted traffic does not receive NSEP priority access treatment.
+a) [#4442] (#1127) One of the non-AP STAs affiliated with the initiating non-AP MLD or non-AP EHT STA shall transmit an NSEP Priority Access Teardown frame (9.6.35.7 NSEP Priority Teardown frame details) [#5863] to an AP affiliated with the associated AP MLD with dot11EHTNSEPPriorityAccessActivated set to true. [#4438] The destination of the NSEP Priority Access Teardown frame is the MAC address of the AP that transmits the Beacon frame which includes the MLE containing the AP MLD MAC address indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
+The initiating non-AP MLD or non-AP EHT STA shall change the NSEP priority access to the “torn-down” state [#5856] so that subsequently transmitted traffic does not receive NSEP priority access treatment.

-Initiated by the AP MLD
+35.14.2.2.3 Procedures at the originating AP MLD[#4173]

 TGbe editor: Please update the paragraphs in this subclause as shown below: